-Filter cleanings are required on an annual basis to keep the pool clean and healthy.
-They take about 1 1/2 hours and require the use of a chemical to strip the calcium, metal, and oil build up off of the filter element.
+Filter cleanings are required on an annual basis to keep the pool clean and healthy and it takes about 1 hour.
 Unfortunately this is not optional and is a very necessary expense to keep the pool from becoming green.
 Every year I send my customers a notice that I will be cleaning the filter in the coming months.
 This is usually in the Spring.
 The filter cleaning charge will then be on that month's invoice.

 Are there ways to save money on electricity?